Goorakh/RiskOfChaos/README.md

 * Consume Random Item: Turns a random consumable item from every player into its consumed variant
 * Repair Random Item: Turns a random consumed item from every player into its regular variant
 * Heal Everyone: Spawns Healing Cores on every character
+* Grenade Bullets: All attacks are replaced with grenades, lasts 120 seconds
 </details>

 <hr>